 Nicknamed Portland’s Living Room, red-brick-lined Pioneer Courthouse Square is a hub of civic fun.
 The most-visited spot in town hosts some 300 events each year, including a farmers’ market on summer Mondays, free concerts, movies and a grand holiday tree-lighting party.

 Director Park, located just a block from Pioneer Courthouse Square, is a former parking lot that was converted into a public square in 2009.
-The park features a café, ample outdoor seating and a fountain, and plays host to occasional events in the summer.
+The park features a café, ample outdoor seating and a fountain and hosts occasional events in the summer.

-A short walk away, the Portland Art Museum showcases a top-notch collection of Asian and Native American artifacts and frequent touring exhibits.
-And just across the South Park Blocks (a shady, inviting attraction in their own right), you’ll find the Oregon History Museum, with its extensive collection of artifacts and exhibits tracing the region’s history back to its first inhabitants.
+Downtown’s Portland Art Museum showcases a top-notch collection of Asian and Native American artifacts and frequent touring exhibits.
+And just across the South Park Blocks (a shady, inviting attraction in their own right), you’ll find the Oregon Historical Society, with its extensive collection of artifacts and exhibits tracing the region’s history back to its first inhabitants.

 Surely one of Portland’s most-photographed features, the Broadway marquee of the Arlene Schnitzer Concert Hall is crowned by a 65-foot-high “Portland” sign illuminated with 6,000 lights.
 Known as “the Schnitz,” this historic theater (part of Portland’5 Centers for the Arts, which also has a complex with multiple performance spaces next door) is home to resident companies like the Oregon Symphony and regularly hosts touring artists, from Jack Johnson to Wynton Marsalis.
 Several blocks south, Keller Auditorium is the home stage for the Oregon Ballet Theatre and the Broadway Across America series.